nntuli-godaddy/wratt/README.md

 ## The official Github repo for GoDaddy bootcamp's 2025 class.

+(JAVIER'S VERSION)

+Separate the `frontend` folder and `backend` folder into different terminals for now.
+- `cd frontend` in terminal 1
+- `cd backend` in terminal 2
+- in terminal 1, do `npm install` then `npm run local`, it should give you the local port to check out
+- in terminal 2, do `docker compose up -d`, then check that my tests are good with `docker compose up --build --exit-code-from tests --abort-on-container-exit tests`
+- now, you should be able to add and delete shopItems to the cart.

 Make sure to stage any commits that you'd like to add here.
 Some things are subject to be deleted before the deadline, so don't worry about bloat.

 ### CURRENT ISSUES